AstroTawfek/Shusshadu/README.md

     </ul>

    <h2 id="introduction">Introduction</h2>
-    <p>Our Food Recipe Website is designed to provide users with a vast collection of recipes from various cuisines.
+    <p>Our Website is designed to provide users with a vast collection of recipes from various cuisines.
 Users can search for recipes, view detailed instructions, and even submit their own recipes to share with the community.</p>
     <h2 id="features">Features</h2>
     <ul>
         <li>Browse recipes by category or cuisine</li>